jcarterlab/Risky-Business/R/Risky-Business.md

 This project uses web scraping, regex and a labeling mechanism to uncover the relative prevelance of different violence risks in the emerging world.
-The results include 822 risk headlines from 140 different news sources.
-Just as Tom Cruise discovered in Risky Business, those seeking to venture into the unknown could find things get out of hand quickly if they’re not careful.
+The results include 822 risk headlines from 140 news sources.
+Just as Tom Cruise realized in Risky Business, those seeking to venture into the unknown could find things get out of hand quickly if they’re not careful.